michaelboojapan/springboo-subpub-postgres/Phase2.md

 # 1. Overview
 What I implemented was a pub/sub web application, which is handy to test the service we will build.
 At phase2 we need to
-1) Restructure this web application to RestAPI and JSON as the transferring data.
+a.
+Restructure this web application to RestAPI, and JSON as the transferring data.
-2) Upgrade it to use Google Cloud Platform Sub/Pub.
+b.
+Upgrade it to use Google Cloud Platform Sub/Pub.

 # 2, Setting up Cloud Pub/Sub